JosueAfouda/preparing-for-gcp-data-engineer/dataflow-batch-processing/lab-simple-dataflow-pipeline/README.md

-# Lab: A Simple Dataflow Pipeline (Python)
+# Lab: Build and Run a Simple Dataflow Pipeline with Python

 ## Overview

-Dataflow is ...

-In this lab, you will open a Dataflow project, use pipeline filtering, and execute the pipeline locally and on the cloud.

-The goal of this lab is to become familiar with the structure of a Dataflow project and learn how to execute a Dataflow pipeline.
+**Dataflow** is Google Cloud’s fully managed service for executing Apache Beam pipelines.
+It enables scalable and efficient batch and stream data processing.

+In this hands-on lab, you'll learn how to:

+* Create and understand the structure of a Dataflow pipeline project.
+* Implement a simple data filtering pipeline using Apache Beam (in Python).
+* Run the pipeline **locally** for testing.
+* Deploy and execute the same pipeline on **Google Cloud Dataflow** for production use.

+This lab will help you gain practical experience with both local development and cloud deployment of data processing jobs using Beam and Dataflow.

 ---

 ## 🎯 Objectives

+By the end of this lab, you will be able to:

+* Build a basic Apache Beam pipeline in Python.
+* Execute the pipeline locally using the DirectRunner.
+* Configure and run the same pipeline on Dataflow using the DataflowRunner.
+* Use Cloud Storage as input/output for Dataflow pipelines.
+* Clean up resources after execution.

 ---